Achieving your dreams is a cliche, but it’s a cliche that we love.

 - She encourages the quiet MC: Naru Sekiya to join her.

-- What you learn from this anime is: if you want something bad enough, not even rejection will stop you from achieving it.
+- You learn from this anime that if you want something bad enough, not even rejection will stop you from achieving it.

 - And why it’s so important to stay focused on what you want, regardless of how difficult it is.

-Hanayamata is the sweetest anime series about achieving your dreams and becoming a better person.
+Hanayamata is the sweetest anime series about achieving your dreams and becoming better.

 And even though it’s subtle compared to similar shows, it’s meaningful.
 And that’s why I recommend it.